comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 ## Regular Expressions

-{% include note.html content="Feel free to read through this on your own, but we will work on this together in class." %}

 Start by reading p.
 251 as an introduction.
 But before continuing, I have some additional exercises that I hope make it easier to learn about regular expressions.

 At the start of Ch 19, William Shotts says (p.
 251):